beego/beedoc/en-US/advantage/docs.md

 }
 ```

-In the code above, we defined the comment on top of of `CMSController` is the information for this module.
-Then we defined the comment for every controller methods.
+In the code above, we defined the comment on top of `CMSController` is the information for this module.
+Then we defined the comment for every controller's methods.

 Below is a list of supported comments for generating swagger APIs:

 - @Title

 	The title for this API.
-It's a string, all the content after the first space will be parsed as the title.
+It's a string, and all the content after the first space will be parsed as the title.

 - @Description

 	The description for this API.
-It's a string, all the content after the first space will be parsed as the description.
+It's a string, and all the content after the first space will be parsed as the description.

 - @Param